seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 Then, to go the [leap motion SDK webiste](https://developer.leapmotion.com/sdk-leap-motion-controller/) and download for you relevant OS system.
 You will now be able to use the leap motion controller for your project.
 You also need to go to [this website](https://developer.leapmotion.com/unity) and install the required unity packages needed to create games in unity

-**You should put all of the leap motion controller stuff in one folder in your desktop for convenience purposes**
+**You should put all of the leap motion controller stuff in one folder in your desktop for convenience purposes cause these files are very important**

 ### Step 2: Setting up software
 After you have downloaded unity, you will need to get a license from unity, go to unity hub and sign in.
 Use this account
 Username: ERunitymidicode
 Password: Iwanttoquitthisproject295
+After that, if the license is expired, you just renew it and say its a personal one

 # Week 1-2
 ## Reflections